o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 Prefabs can be added to a level or another prefab as a prefab instance.
 To instantiate a prefab, do the following:

 1. **Right-click** in Entity Outliner or the viewport and choose **Instantiate Prefab...** from the context menu.
 1. In the **Pick Prefab** window, navigate to the prefab file you want to instantiate and select it.
-1. Choose **OK**.
+Choose **OK**.

 ![Instantiate a prefab in Entity Outliner.](/images/learning-guide/tutorials/entities-and-prefabs/instantiate-prefab.png)

-Alternatively, you can **drag** a prefab from Asset Browser into Entity Outliner or the viewport to instantiate it, as demonstrated in the following video.
+Alternatively, you can **drag** a `.prefab` from Asset Browser into Entity Outliner or the viewport to instantiate it, as demonstrated in the following video.

 {{< video src="/images/learning-guide/tutorials/entities-and-prefabs/prefab-instance.mp4" info="Drag and drop to instantiate a prefab." autoplay="true" loop="true" width="900" >}}